Antara999333/AIPI_FINAL_PROJECT/README.md

 # LIME and Cross-Domain Sentiment Analysis Using BERT
 ## Overview
 This project explores the use of LIME (Local Interpretable Model-agnostic Explanations) to evaluate the performance of a BERT model trained on one domain and applied to another domain.
-Specifically, it focuses on understanding how transfer learning in NLP (Natural Language Processing) works, and how LIME can provide insights into the model's predictions when applied to cross-domain data.
+Specifically, it focuses on understanding how transfer learning in NLP (Natural Language Processing) works, and how LIME can provide insights into the model's predictions when applied to cross-domain data. iT also brings to light the complicated nature of neutral sentiments.

 # Research Question
 "How does LIME facilitate the evaluation of a BERT model's transfer learning performance?"

 The goal of this project is to apply LIME to a sentiment analysis task, where a model trained on a movie review dataset is tested on a different domain — COVID-19-related tweets.
 By doing so, it investigates how well transfer learning applies across domains and why the model might succeed or fail.

-# What I LEARNED :
+# MY FINDINGS :

 1. Cross domain transfer learning sounds exciting.
 But its very important to make sure we know the credibility and source of the dataset- especially if its sentiment analysis.
 A biased dataset labeller may associate some neutral langugae with positivity or negativity and this is something the model ends up learning.